Labour Hire Insurance

 When is Labour Hire used?

-Labour Hire firms allows business, agencies and Labour Hire employees to work together.
+Labour Hire firms allows business, agencies and employees to work together.
 Depending on the job required, a business can increase or decrease their numbers to fit the volume of work that is requiring to be done.
 As an example, often in a construction stage of a project many employees are required, but as the project converts to operational, the number required decreases.

 The types of industries where we see Labour Hire being commonplace include:

 Labour Hire versus Temporary Placement

 As the employer, the labour hire provider is responsible for all the workers’ wages and related costs, and all other responsibilities associated with employment.
 Particularly vital is the responsibility of ensuring a safe working environment.
 Workers are often referred to as ‘indirect employees’ of the labour hire provider.